When I'm at work: Solving complaints - Trainer's guide

 It is vital that everyone's viewpoints are valued and comments are allowed to be made in an open discussion.
 You will need to focus on issues relating to the learning objectives of the topic.

 Your preparation should include knowing your organisation's policies and procedures in relation to complaints.
-You should also be familiar with the Disability Services Standards (particularly Standard 7 that concerns complaints).
+You should also be familiar with the Disability Services Standards (particularly Standard 7 that concerns complaints, and Standard 4 that concerns respecting privacy), and have access to your organisation's code of conduct.

 Learners will need: